 - Eat at least six whole eggs per day.

-- Eat up to 1 ounce (28 grams) of full-fat cheese per egg eaten.
+- Eat one tablespoon of butter (or oil) and up to 1 ounce (28 grams) of full-fat cheese per egg eaten.

 - Eat an egg-based meal every three to five hours, even if you aren’t hungry.

 - Opt for the highest quality food when possible.
 Local pasture-raised eggs and 100% grass-fed, pasture-raised cheese and butter are best.